wavefrontHQ/docs/pages/doc/ingestion_policies.md

 All users can examine the ingestion policy dashboards to understand their usage over time.

 1. Log in to your Wavefront instance.
-2. Navigate to the usage portal.
+2. Navigate to the list of ingestion policies.

     - If you are a Super Admin user, from the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage and Subscriptions**.
     - If you are not a Super Admin user, from the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal**.
 3. Click the **Ingestion Policies** tab and view all existing policies.
 ![Ingestion policies page](images/ingestion_policies.png)
+On the **Ingestion Policies** tab, for each policy you can see:

+    - The state of the policy, i.e. whether the limit is exceeded, or the limit is not reached or not set.
+    - The name of the policy.
+If you click the name, you can examine the respective ingestion policy dashboard.
+    - The current usage vs limit for the current billing period.
+    - The usage trend for the current billing period.
+    - The PPS limit, if any.
+    - Whether the ingestion policy has an alert associated with it.
+    - Last updated information.
 4. Click the name of the policy in which you are interested and examine the policy dashboard.

-    The ingestion policy dashboard consists of the following sections:
+    The ingestion policy dashboard consists two main and one optional section.

     - In the **Ingestion Summary** section of the dashboard, you can see the following list of charts: